WebEngineering-FHNW/Kolibri/docs/src/customize/README.md

-This directory contains artefacts (mostly type definitions) that kolibri depends upon but are to be customized by the web application that uses the kolibri.
+This directory contains artefacts (mostly type definitions, colors, icons) that kolibri depends upon but are to be customized by the web application that uses the kolibri.

 With this construction, one can keep the kolibri directory free of